Order, disorder and phase transitions in quantum many body systems: The quantum Hall effect

 Note that $V_H$ is inversely proportional to the film thickness, which explains why the Hall effect is easier to observe in thin samples than in thick ones.
 For two-dimensional samples, we get the analogous formula: $V_H=IB/(nq)$, where $n=n^{2d}$ is the two-dimensional charge carriers density.
-Letting $I=jw$, where $j$ is the sheet current density, and defining the Hall field as $E_H=V_H/w$, we find that the Hall conducitivity has the following expressions:
+Letting $I=jw$, where $j$ is the sheet current density, and defining the Hall field as $E_H=V_H/w$, one finds that the Hall conducitivity has the following expressions:

 Often, this formula for $\s_H$ is equivalently rewritten in `natural units' as